nprezant/ImageWAO/README.md

 * Visual separation of different images in grid viewer (new delegate?)
 * Better line width image
 * Create UI/logic for Count Totals form
+* Actual main logo -- elephant with box drawn around it